bytes

 ascii characters

-let’s initialize a byte object with ascii characters
+Let’s initialize a bytes object with ASCII characters

 s = b"abcdefg123"